Skip to main content

 Objectives

-The subject of New Trends in Food Products is part of the subject of Dietetics, included in the module of Nutrition Sciences, Dietetics, Health and Community Nutrition, which is part of the compulsory training of the degree in Human Nutrition and dietetics
+The subject New Trends in Food Products is part of the Dietetics subject, included within the Nutrition Sciences, Dietetics, Health and Community Nutrition module, which is part of the mandatory training for the degree in Human Nutrition and Dietetics.

 The general objectives of this subject are: